AllenInstitute/HMBA_BasalGanglia_Jamboree/index.md

 ## Spatial transcriptomic cirrocumulus

-We have provided a cirrocumulus browser for access to the Macaque spatial transcriptomics data available at: https://cirro-aibs.org/.
+We have provided a cirrocumulus browser for access to the Macaque spatial transcriptomics data available here [https://cirro-aibs.org/](https://cirro-aibs.org/).

 * Login with user: hmbajamboree@gmail.com; password: welcomeannotators
 * Click Open (near top right) and chose the Macaque BG Neurons for Jamboree